Article134-tech/lititzbmx-docs/standards/LBS-001-Recording-About-Us-Description-Standard.md

 # Objectives

-The Recording About Us Description shall:
+The Recording Description "About" section shall:

 - Maintain a consistent Lititz BMX identity
 - Explain the purpose of the archive